clay/clay-kiln/docs/inputs.md

 * **validate.required** - either `true` or an object that described the conditions that should make this field required
 * **validate.requiredMessage** - will appear when required validation fails

+{% hint style="info" %}

-> #### info::Natural Language Parsing
+#### Natural Language Parsing

->
-> On browsers without native time pickers, users may enter in the time without worrying about the format.
+On browsers without native time pickers, users may enter in the time without worrying about the format.
 The simple NLP engine can handle things like "10am", "4:15 PM", "13:00", and even "midnight".

+{% endhint %}